- NATIONAL HOTLINES: National Hope Line: 1-800-SUICIDE (784-2433)

 Change in personality or behavior: The changes generally are sudden and quite noticeable.
 The person who has been reserved or conservative suddenly becomes loud and conspicuous.
 The person who was outgoing and friendly becomes aloof and wants to be alone.
-The one who is usually happy is sad; he sees his options slipping away.
-The one who is usually depressed can be much happier; he sees a “light at the end of the tunnel.”
+The one who is usually happy is sad, sees their options slipping away.
+The one who is usually depressed can be much happier; they see a “light at the end of the tunnel.”
 Unusually aggressive, destructive or defiant behavior; a lack of concentration on school, work or routine tasks; a change in sleep patterns, eating habits, and a loss of interest in activities the person previously enjoyed are all “red flags” that something might be very wrong.

 Making arrangements as though for a final departure: Preparations before suicide vary with the person’s personality or circumstances.
 They often consist of what is generally referred to as “getting one’s affairs in order.”
 To the head of the household this might mean preparing a will or reviewing insurance papers.
 To a housewife it might mean writing long overdue letters or patching up bad feelings with relatives or neighbors.
 To a teenager, it might mean giving away personal possessions with sentimental value – jewelry, skis, CDs.
 Final preparations may be made very quickly, with the suicide following abruptly.
 Prevention often relies on detection of the earlier signs, such as comments about death, depression and marked personality changes.

-Hopelessness: A critical warning sign is when a person’s thinking gets so constricted, he only sees things as “black or white” and his life as all black with no patches of gray.
-“This is the way it is,” he thinks.
+Hopelessness: A critical warning sign is when a person’s thinking gets so constricted, they only see things as “black or white” and their life as all black with no patches of gray.
+“This is the way it is,” they think.
 “It will never get better.”